 The Environmental Geosciences Option (EGS) for the M.S.
 Degree in Geological Sciences, prepares students seeking employment with private environmental consulting firms, NGOs, and government agencies.
 These employers have expressed a preference for hiring graduates with a solid training in geological sciences, but a bend toward and additional training in applying geologic knowledge to solving environmental problems (e.g., fate and transport of contaminants in the subsurface).
 It is a shorter, non-thesis program, normally completed within 1.5 years with full-time enrollment, or 2-3 years as a part-time student.

 The M.S. degree requires 27 credits of course work and 3 credits of a capstone paper on an internship project.
-Students without a B.S. degree in Geological Sciences are expected to take up to 12 credits of undergraduate foundation courses.
+Students without a B.S. degree in the Earth and planetary sciences are expected to take up to 12 credits of undergraduate foundation courses.

 - Introduction to Geophysics 01:460:306 (4 credit), or Applied Geophysics 26:380:406 (3) (Newark)

 - Environmental Geochemistry 01:460:417 (3), or Applications of Aquatic Chemistry 16:375:517 (3)